Stuycs-K/finalprojectapcs-4-bechu-anjali-lin-selina/DEVLOG-Selina.md

 ### 2025-06-02-25 - Fixing errors in remove and sweap
 One class period, testing and fixing errors in swap and remove that caused inaccurate changes to board.

+### 2025-06-03-25 - Fixing errors in displaying board
+Half hour at home, fixing errors with board lines and scoreboard.